brinkmanlab/IslandCompare/README.md

 Note: Mauve outputs a file called .bbols in the same directory as manage.py....
 I'm not sure if I can change this path.

-Also: I believe workers need to have access to the MEDIA_ROOT folder<br>
+Also: I believe workers need to have access to the same MEDIA_ROOT folder<br>
-workers will also need to have access to the apps (mauve, sigihmm, parsnp)
+workers will need to have access to the apps (mauve, sigihmm, parsnp)